padzak/shop/README.md

 ## middleware

-1.Check which approach is actually better
+1. Check which approach to middleware/auth.js is actually better
 2. middleware/auth.js has to be tested before production